Sokdenumeros/FireSimulation/README.md

 | Left Lateral Trigger | Move downwards |

 ## Extra
-simulationinfo.py and binaryinfo.py scripts in the Misc directory can be used to quickly check details of an original fds simulation directory or a .raw soot or hrpuv file.
+simulationinfo.py and binaryinfo.py scripts in the Misc directory can be used to quickly check details of an original fds simulation directory or a .raw soot or hrrpuv file.
 This can be useful to see which data fields are stored in a simulation and in which order, or to get an idea of how many cells in the grid have non-zero soot values.